I-Dont-Remember/site/content/open-questions.md

 ---

-## Reframing failure in adults after decades of focus on tests not learning
+## Reframing failure in adults after decades of focus on tests - rather than learning

 There are millions of people like me, who grew up in a school system that taught you to shy away from failure and actually learning came second.
 It destroys your curiosity, your creativity, and you become a machine that's only goal is to do as good as possible on arbitrary test questions that only somewhat show your knowledge.